Breast milk may well be an elixir for premature babies. But this ‘white gold’ can be hard to find.

 Human milk helps support the immature immune system, according to Hair and Underwood.
 Besides water, fat and lactose, the three largest components of breast milk, it contains many things that help fight disease, such as antibodies.
 It also contains human milk oligosaccharides, which can’t be digested by the baby but are the preferred food for many healthy bacteria living in the gut.
 If there are large numbers of healthy bacteria in the gut, that doesn’t leave room for disease-causing ones.
 Another component of breast milk is lactoferrin, which binds iron, making it unavailable to dangerous bacteria that need it in order to survive.
 In short, breast milk creates an optimal gut environment, especially in premature infants.

-Not perfect Still, Underwood points out, breast milk isn’t perfect for preemies.
+Still, Underwood points out, breast milk isn’t perfect for preemies.

 “Preemies are unfortunately limited in the volume they can take, and the amount of nutrients in human milk really didn’t evolve for preemies.
 And so we know pretty clearly, [small premature] babies who get unfortified human milk, their rate of growth is going to be poorer than if they get fortified milk, and that has an impact on their brain development as well,” he says.